simondlevy/ARDroneAutoPylot/README.md

 <a href="http://www.willowgarage.com/pages/software/ros-platform">ROS</a>.

 <b>Please note that I am only supporting this project on 64-bit Ubuntu.
-I do not have the resources to support other OSs.
+I do not have the resources to support other OSs.</b>

 <a name="Getting_Started">